 Therefore, to guarantee that your bristles are as effective as they can be and that bacterial levels are kept to the least, consider replacing your toothbrush every 3-4 months.
 This is the "guideline" that I give to my patients that use regular and electric toothbrushes.

-Thank you for reading this small blog post, if you have any questions please leave them in the comment section below.
+Thank you for reading this small blog post.
+We hope this helps you understand why it's important to change your toothbrush regularly. if you have any questions please leave them in the comment section below.
 If you enjoyed and found it educational please share it with your friends and family on Facebook and follow us on Instagram.
 It only takes 1 minute of your time and it helps us out a lot.
 Thanks